Maria Josepha of Austria: Queen and electress

 She was devoted to Catholicism and especially venerated Saint Francis Xavier and was actively involved in the building of the Catholic Hofkirche in Dresden.
 Her personal confessor, the Jesuit Fr.
 Anton Hermann, criticized her for being too religious from what was proper for someone not a Catholic religious order member.
 She attended mass twice and eventually four times a day and kept more devotions than was normal for a nun or a monk.
 Fr.
 Anton Hermann eventually lectured her that she was more fervent than could be regarded as modest for a lay person.
 Maria Josepha did not persecute non-Catholics, and once stressed to the heir to the throne that he should not persecute them but allow them all freedom while being guided by the Catholic faith.
 She also gave alms to both Catholic and Protestant poor.
-Despite her personal strict moral code, she was reportedly not a prude and got along well with her spouse's illegitimate half siblings.
+Despite her personal strict moral code, she was reportedly not a prude and got along well with her spouse's illegitimate half-siblings.

 Queen Maria Josepha was politically active and, though not formally proclaimed regent during the absence of her spouse, she informally acted as his representative.
 It was known and acknowledged by the court that she participated in the affairs of state, and the ministers and ambassadors duly reported to her.
 She also managed a large diplomatic correspondence.
 She was rivalled in her influence over her spouse by Heinrich von Brühl.
 Maria Josepha was reportedly not on good terms with her eldest son Frederick Christian.
-She wished for her younger son Francis Xavier to be elected king of Poland rather than having Frederick Christian succeed his father on both thrones, and she prevented Frederick Christian and his spouse from visiting Poland, thus preventing them from making connections there.
-She undermined any attempts of Frederick Christian to found a power base of his own before the death of his father, and among other things prevented a meeting between him and his spouse with Empress Maria Theresa of Bohemia in 1754.
+She wished for her younger son Francis Xavier to be elected king of Poland and grand duke of Lithuania rather than having Frederick Christian succeed his father on both thrones, and she prevented Frederick Christian and his spouse from visiting Poland-Lithuania, thus preventing them from making connections there.
+She undermined any attempts of Frederick Christian to found a power base of his own before the death of his father, and among other things prevented a meeting between him and his spouse with Empress Maria Theresa of Austria in 1754.